 Everest Pipkin Explained

-Everest Pipkin is a drawing, game, and software artist from Central Texas, who produces intimate work with large data sets.[1]
+Everest Pipkin is a drawing, game, and software artist who works with networks and internet spaces.[1]

-Pipkin's parents worked with a nonprofit organization called The Nobelity Project, and they began their artistic career as a young teen taking photographs for the organization's work.[2]
-Pipkin graduated from Westlake High School in 2008,[3] studied on a Young Masters grant at the Art Academy of San Francisco and Paris American Academy and finished by receiving a BFA at the University of Texas and an MFA Carnegie Mellon University.
+Pipkin graduated from Westlake High School in 2008,[2] studied on a Young Masters grant at the Art Academy of San Francisco and Paris American Academy and finished by receiving a BFA at the University of Texas and an MFA Carnegie Mellon University.[3]
+Pipkin also studied and teaches at the School for Poetic Computation.

 Work